Sorry. Your search did not match any active Crucial part numbers or configuration IDs.

-If you’re considering upgrading to a Crucial X8 or Crucial X6 portable SSD, you may wonder, “Can I use an external SSD as a boot drive?”
+Portable SSD, you may wonder, “Can I use an external SSD as a boot drive?”
 We have good news.
-Yes, you can boot from an external SSD on a PC or Mac computer.
+Yes, you can boot from an external SSD on a PC or Mac.

-Step 1: Wipe your internal drive
+Step 1: Erase your internal drive

-To wipe your internal drive and to begin the process of saving MacOS to your Crucial portable SSD, go to this Apple.com article, “How to reinstall MacOS from MacOS Recovery".
+To wipe your internal drive and begin the process of saving MacOS to your Crucial portable SSD, go to this Apple.com article, How to reinstall MacOS from MacOS Recovery.

 Step 2: Open Disk Utility

-After following instructions for opening MacOS Recovery, open “Disk Utility.”
+After following Apple’s instructions for opening MacOS Recovery, open Disk Utility.

 Step 4: Erase existing data

-Select “Erase” to remove all existing data from the drive.
+Select Erase to remove all existing data from the drive.

 Step 5: Name the SSD